davidangelov/hpce-2015-cw2/readme.md

 Particular things it relies on are:

-- **<a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)">Bash</a>**: There are many shells (the program that provides the interactive command line), and there are some differences in input syntax.
+- **<a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)">Bash</a>**: There are many shells (the program that proves the interactive command line), and there are some differences in input syntax.
 This coursework explicitly targets the Bash shell, as it is installed in most systems (even when it isn't the default).